m1chellelinn/m1chellelinn/README.md

 **Running DOOM on the DE1-SoC**
-- Developed SystemVerilog FPGA modules to carry out hardware-accelerated graphics rendering functions via CPU shared memory
 - Modified the original DOOM source code (in C) to be compilable on the DE1-SoC's ARM Cortex A9 processor
 - Loaded a Linux kernel onto the DE1-SoC and constructed a loadable kernel module to reserve memory space on the CPU for shared access w/ FPGA
+- Developed SystemVerilog FPGA modules to carry out hardware-accelerated graphics rendering functions via CPU shared memory
-- Added functionality to custom ported DOOM code to take advantage of these hardware-accelerated FPGA modules
+- Added functionality to custom-ported DOOM code to take advantage of these hardware-accelerated FPGA modules
 - Integrated FPGA system with Intel Quartus' Platform Designer for modularized, swappable design
 - Debugged the system at integration time with GNU GDB (CPU side) and Intel Signal Tap logic analyzer (FPGA side)